brettbj/ClinicalClustering/README.md

-Seq2Seq Dimensionality Reduction for Clinical Clustering
+Multitask Sequence to Sequence Networks for Clinical Clustering
 ===========================================================

 This repository contains code to perform dimensionality reduction of a variable length sequence and then cluster.